qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/development_tools.rst

 `Spket IDE <http://spket.com>`_ is a powerful toolkit for JavaScript development.
 Its editor provides features like code completion, syntax highlighting and content outline that helps developers productively create efficient code.
 It comes with specific `support for qooxdoo <http://www.spket.com/qooxdoo.html>`_.

 *Please note: there is a hotfix available for people working with the qooxdoo SVN checkout instead of the qooxdoo SDK.
-See the [[http:*forums.spket.com/viewtopic.php?p=1330#1330|download link]] in the Spket forum.
-Thanks, Eric!//
+See the* `download link <http://forums.spket.com/viewtopic.php?p=1330#1330>`__ *in the Spket forum.
+Thanks, Eric!*

 .. _pages/development_tools#aptana_ide: